Aoun2686/my-product-listing-next/README.md

 ## Description

-This Next.js app displays a product listing page with basic styling using tailwind and responsiveness.
+This is the Part 2 of the project built using Next.js.
+The app displays a product listing page with basic styling using tailwind.

 ## Mock Data